OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 > - [Basic concepts for Add-in Commands](add-in-commands.md)

 > [!IMPORTANT]
-> Custom contextual tabs are currently only supported on Excel and only on these platforms and builds:
+> Custom contextual tabs are currently only supported on Excel and only on these platforms and builds.
 >
 > - Excel on Windows (Microsoft 365 subscription only): Version 2102 (Build 13801.20294) or later.
 > - Excel on the web